rmathisen-aws/Registering_a_Domain/README.md

 that the Registrant, Technical, and Admin Contacts are all the same, \
 and whether or not to hide some contact details (Privacy Protection).

+Continue

+Enable/Disable Auto-Renewal of your Domain\
+Check box to agree to Terms and Conditions\
+Complete Order

+\
+Now, AWS is communicating with the .org registry (or whatever extension you chose).
+This organization is known as PIR (Public Interest Registry). \
+The first step is to get the example.org domain added to the zone file for .org (PIR controls this). \

+Route 53 → Domains → Pending Requests \
+Notice the status is "Domain registration in progress".
+We are waiting for this entry to be added to the .org zone file!